Register your child for In-person Robotics Workshop on 10th December at BMA, Dublin. Reserve a Seat today!

 In 1992, LEGO created their pretend oil company called "Octan."
 They took away the logos of Esso and Exxon but still kept Shell in some special sets they made for promotion.

 LEGO Robotics is an educational platform that combines the versatility of LEGO building blocks with the principles of computer programming and engineering.
 It offers a hands-on, interactive way for individuals of all ages to explore robotics and develop essential STEM (Science, Technology, Engineering, and Mathematics) skills.
-Whether you’re a beginner or an experienced programmer, LEGO robots provide a fantastic canvas for creative exploration.
+Whether you’re a beginner or an experienced programmer, LEGO robot provide a fantastic canvas for creative exploration.

 1. Acquire the Materials